While this technology makes it easier for you to be in charge of your health information, it may increase the possibility that it can be stolen.

 Are you using a Mobile App?
 You should only download Apps from official app stores.
 If you let the app access your information, know what information it’s using.
 If you keep health information on an app, confirm with your medical provider that it’s recommended for securely storing your information.

-Step 2: Protect Your Health Information Online
+Step 2: Protect Your and Your Family's Health Information Online

 Take some precautions when you go online or use a mobile device: